jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2g-article-2.md

 the portion of this profit for compensating the risk and trouble of the employer, the remaining portion which belongs to the owner of the stock and which pays the interest.

-89 Two circumstances make the direct taxation of interest less proper than the direct taxation of land rent.
+{{< s v="89" >}} Two circumstances make the direct taxation of interest less proper than the direct taxation of land rent.

 1. 90 The quantity and value of land possessed by any man can never be a secret.